Jack Suwinski Preview, Player Props: Pirates vs. Brewers

 Brewers Pitching Rankings

-- The Brewers have the 10th-ranked team ERA across all league pitching staffs (3.97).
+- The Brewers have the 10th-ranked team ERA among all MLB pitching staffs (3.98).

+- Woodruff gets the start for the Brewers, his eighth of the season.
+He is 3-1 with a 2.70 ERA and 49 strikeouts in 40 2/3 innings pitched.

-- The righty's most recent time out was on Wednesday against the Chicago Cubs, when he tossed seven innings, surrendering one earned run while allowing eight hits.
+- The right-hander last pitched on Wednesday against the Chicago Cubs, when he tossed six innings, allowing two earned runs while giving up two hits.

+- The 30-year-old has amassed a 2.70 ERA and 11 strikeouts per nine innings across seven games this season, while giving up a batting average of .167 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.